B-UMMI/Chewie-NS/docs/user/tutorial.rst

 The process will download a ready-to-use schema to the output directory you have specified.
-The loci and alleles included in the schema are the same that were in the original schema, but the chewie-NS has attributed new identifiers that will help to unmistakably identify those loci and alleles and facilitate results comparison for anyone that is using the same schema.
+The loci and alleles included in the schema are the same that were in the original schema, but chewie-NS has attributed new identifiers that will help to unmistakably identify those loci and alleles and facilitate results comparison for anyone that is using the same schema.